paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

     - Don't start backing new candidates when disabled
     - Don't react to backing requests when disabled
 1. Stop Automatic Chilling of Offenders #1962
+    - Chilling still persists as a state but is no longer automatic applied on offenses
 1. Respect Disabling in Dispute Participation (**Node**) #2225
     - Receive dispute statements from ``disabled_validators`` but do not release own statements
     - Ensure dispute confirmation when BZT statements from disabled
 1. Defense Against Past-Era Dispute Spam (**Node**) #2225
+    - This is needed because runtime cannot disable validators which it no longer knows about
     - Add a node-side parallel store of ``disabled_validators``
+    - Add new disabled validators to node-side store when they loose a dispute in any leaf in scope
     - Runtime ``disabled_validators`` always have priority over node-side ``disabled_validators``
     - Respect the BZT threshold
+    > **Note:** \
+    > An alternative design here was considered where instead of tracking new incoming leaves a relay parent is used.
+This would guarantee determinism as different nodes can see different leaves, but this approach was leaving too wide of a window because of Async-Backing.
+Relay Parent could have been significantly in the past and it would give a lot of time for past session disputes to be spammed.
 1. Re-enable small offender when approaching BZT (**Runtime**) #TODO
+    - When BZT limit is reached and there are more offenders to be disabled re-enable the smallest offenders to disable the biggest ones